onflow/faucet/RUNBOOK.md

 **Database**

-Join the "Flow Engineer" Google Group. https://groups.google.com/a/dapperlabs.com/g/flow-dev/members For access to the Faucet database, navigate to Flow GCP SQL instances: https://console.cloud.google.com/sql/instances?project=dl-flow
+Join the "Flow Engineer" Google Group. https://groups.google.com/a/dapperlabs.com/g/flow-dev/members.
+(Reach out to @Kay-Zee if you have a pending invitation).

+For access to the Faucet database, navigate to Flow GCP SQL instances: https://console.cloud.google.com/sql/instances?project=dl-flow

 - The Faucet uses: `flow-db-staging` Postgres instance